 1. High Pressure, High Temperature (HTHP)

-With this method, laboratory-grown diamonds are produced using high-pressure, high-temperature conditions similar to what natural diamonds experience in the earth.
+With this method, laboratory-grown diamonds are produced using high-pressure, high-temperature conditions similar to what mined diamonds experience in the earth.
 HPHT diamond growth occurs at pressures of 5–6 GPa (roughly equivalent to the pressure exerted by a commercial jet airplane if balanced on the tip of a person’s finger) and at temperatures of 1300–1600°C.

-Lower-quality diamonds, whether natural or laboratory-grown, can also be put through the HPHT process to improve color.
+Lower-quality diamonds, whether mined or laboratory-grown, can also be put through the HPHT process to improve color.
 In addition to making diamonds more colorless, this process can also be used to change the color of diamonds to pink, blue or yellow.
 The diamond would then be called a “treated” diamond.
 This is disclosed in GIA reports.

 2. Chemical Vapor Deposition (CVD)